-15 Simple Techniques to Reduce Food Waste at Home
+15 Practical Techniques to Reduce Food Waste at Home

 Cutting down on food waste at home is not just good for your wallet, but it’s also great for the environment.
 We’ve all been guilty of throwing out that forgotten bag of spinach or the leftovers we swore we’d eat.
 But reducing food waste can be surprisingly simple with a few changes in your daily routine.
 Here are some straightforward techniques to help you minimize food waste and make the most of what you buy.
 Give these a try, and you’ll see how easy it can be to waste less and save more.